-If channels L2 and L3 are not used, it is recommended to connect them to Neutral anyway, but this is not mandatory if Freq. calculation is set to Phase in MEASUREMENT SETUP.
+If channels L2 and L3 are not used, it is recommended to connect them to Neutral anyway, but this is not mandatory.
+However, to avoid errors in readings, Freq. calculation has to be set to Phase in MEASUREMENT SETUP.

 3-WIRE (3W) 3-PHASE SYSTEM